AgnesGrace/html-css-course/README.md

 After you've obtained a local copy of the project, open the project folder and follow these steps:

-1. Open the `index.html` file in your web browser to view the portfolio website.
+1. Open the `index.html` inside the j_portfolio folder in your web browser to view the portfolio website.

 2. You can make changes or customize the project to your liking.